FAQs for in-person invigilated exams at exam centres

 7. How will I access the Formulae and Table book?

-You will have access to a PDF version on the laptop in the room, or you may also bring in your own copy of the Formulae and Tables book to use during the exam.
+You will have access to a PDF version of the book on the laptop in the room.
+You may also bring in your own copy of the Formulae and Tables book to use during the exam.

-With the exception of the CP3 pre-materials that are provided 3 days in advance of the exam.
+The only exception is the CP3 advanced materials, which are provided 3 days in advance of the exam.

 8. What happens if my exam is disrupted by something out of my control at the centre?